Have you been injured by hernia mesh? Are you eligible to file a lawsuit for compensation? Well, we’re here to help you find out.

 Unfortunately, there are times, when hernia mesh implants can cause all sorts of complications.
-Recent cases have shown implants causing serious risk to patients, and analysis of the side effects prove these meshes can do more harm than good.
+Recent cases have shown hernia mesh implants causing serious complications to patients, and an analysis of the side effects shows these meshes can do more harm than good.

 Some meshes are reported as moving, or disintegrating causing excruciating pain, infection, and/or hernia recurrence.
-Some meshes have been recalled by the FDA, but not before hundreds, or even thousands of patients already have them inside of their body.
+Some meshes have been recalled by the FDA, but not before hundreds, or even thousands of patients already had them implanted in their body.

-So if you think you may have a case, here’s is what you should know before you file a hernia mesh lawsuit.
+So if you think you may have a case, here is what you should know before you file a hernia mesh lawsuit.

 It’s really important to know the manufacturer of your mesh implant.
 There are current lawsuits against companies like Ethicon and Atrium.
 Meshes from the following companies have been known to be problematic: Physiomesh (Ethicon), C-QUR (Atrium), Bard 3D-Max